severalprojects/catmap/README.md

 ![ruby](splash.jpg)

-Note: this code is robust enough to work on images of Dogs as well as Cats.
+_Note: this code is robust enough to work on images of doggos as well as cats._